What is inventory optimization?

 In this article we consider inventory optimization to be the application of mathematical techniques to define ideal inventory levels.
 Such theoretical models are not easy to apply in practice.
 The idea that a piece of software can allow you to optimize your inventories simply and automatically is attractive but at present far from possible.

-We believe that the biggest value to be had from inventory optimization techniques is in showing you how much better your inventories could be, while the correct interpretation and application of that information is likely to require changes to how you manage your inventory.
+We believe that the biggest value of inventory optimization techniques is in showing you how much better your inventories could be, while the correct interpretation and application of that information is likely to require changes to how you manage your inventory.

 The benefits of overcoming these challenges are substantial.
 Inventory optimization allows you to free up working capital, reduce shortages and obsolescence, reduce your environmental footprint and increase flow through your supply chain, usually by significant amounts.